iAbhishek91/learn-docker-kubernetes/kubernetes/resources/docs/00_k8s_objects.md

 * **In Kubernetes** system we use optimistic concurrency control.
 * **Resource Versions (string)** under metadata section is used to achieve optimistic concurrency control.
 * Every time an object is updated, the **resource version is updated**.
 * If the latest resource version and inter resource version do not match it throws conflict and the update will fail.
+Conflicts occurs mainly due to race condition, when multiple resources tries to PUT or PATCH same resource simultaneously.
+* In case there are conflicts, client can fetch the resource version (GET) and try to POST it again.
+This is the recommended.

 ## Docs: possible for PRs